How We Treat Our Employees

 f) Insider Trading

-- Trading in Kimball Electronics stock while possessing material, non‐public information is prohibited.
+- Trading in Kimball stock while possessing material, non‐public information is prohibited.
 This prohibition covers not only the employee, but family members as well.
 Disclosing such information to others is

 g) Role Conflicts

 - Conflicts of interest may also be created by relationships with fellow employees.
 These conflicts should also be avoided.
 Such conflicts could include, but are not limited to, the following:

 - Romantic relationships (as detailed in Kimball's Sexual Harassment Policy in the Employee Handbook).

 - Hiring related persons ‐ Kimball does not discourage the tradition of family service and we may employ persons related to Kimball employees, but careful consideration in this area must

 be given to fairness, avoidance of direct or indirect reporting relationships, and any perception of favoritism.